ARMmbed/mbed-os/features/atcryptoauth/README.md

 ## Design considerations
 This is the first draft of the driver.
 It is developed for demonstrating ECDSA operations using Opaque keys feature.
 Following considerations are taken in this first draft:
 - Only ECDSA sign and verify operations are implemented.
-- The device is commissioned with a minimilistic configuration to allow ECDSA operations.
+- The device is commissioned with a minimalistic configuration to allow ECDSA operations.
 - Locking configuration zone (EEPROM region containing config) is locked as it is necessary to use the device.
 - Locking data zone is not required for sample or demo purposes.
 - The device is not configured to authenticate driver commands.
 - Public keys are not stored in the device but generated whenever required.

 ## ATCAECC508A configuration
-The device configuration should be **locked** before use.
-To achieve demo requirements it is commissioned with a minimilistic configuration.
+The device configuration must be **locked** before use.
+Locking means that the configuration cannot be changed afterwords.
+To achieve demo requirements it should be commissioned with a minimalistic configuration.
 The commissioning can be done using the sample commissioning app contained in the driver code.
 This app commissions following configuration in the device:
 - Data slots 0-7 are configured to contain ECC Private keys.
 - Slot 8 is configured to store a x509 certificate.
 - Slot 9-14 is configured to store ECC Public keys.